 Center Field, 2: Mickey Mantle and Willie Mays.

-Catcher, essentially none: A little overlap at the beginning with Yogi Berra and at the end with Johnny Bench and Carlton Fisk, and when Joe Torre goes in he might be remembered as a manager first and a catcher second, but he'll go in as a manager, not as a player.
+Catcher, essentially none: A little overlap at the beginning with Yogi Berra and at the end with Johnny Bench and Carlton Fisk.
+When Joe Torre goes in, he might be remembered as a manager first and a catcher second, but he'll go in as a manager, not as a player.

 Pitchers, 11: Whitey Ford, Hoyt Wilhelm, Sandy Koufax, Don Drysdale, Bob Gibson, Jim Bunning, Juan Marichal, Gaylord Perry, Jim "Catfish" Hunter and Santo's teammate Ferguson "Fergie" Jenkins.
-Now, 11 seems like a lot, but with the 4-man rotations in place then, divided 11 by 4 and you've got 2.75.
+Now, 11 seems like a lot, but with the 4-man rotations in place then, divide 11 by 4, and you've got 2.75.

 So would it be all that unfair to elect a 3rd 3rd baseman from that era?
 Especially since, considering when Mathews started, Santo might really be only the 2nd?

 Ron Santo may be best remembered for jumping up and "clicking his heels" after Cub victories in 1969, when they led the National League Eastern Division (in that 1st year of divisional play) for most of the season.
 A sad footnote was that his diabetes led to the amputations of both his legs below the knee, meaning that, while he was able to walk with prostheses, he no longer had heels to click.

 From that 1969 Cubs team, Ernie Banks, Billy Williams and Ferguson Jenkins have been elected to the Hall of Fame.
 (As has their manager, Leo Durocher, although that was for things he did well before he got there.)
 If they had won even the Pennant, it might have been different, and Santo might have gotten in.